 The forest garden is a practical way in which humans can once more learn to work in harmony with nature.
 It is a very healing garden for, not only does it heal the gardener, it also helps to heal the planet and re-integrate us with the rhythms of nature.
 Just being in the garden is a wonderful, peaceful and healing experience.

 Later on, Robert gave us a short tour.
 He apologised that the garden was not looking as good as it could because he had been unable to do much work in the garden earlier in the year as a result of a serious accident.
-However, to my mind this was the final proof of the value of forest gardening and using perennials.
+However, to us this was the final proof of the value of forest gardening and using perennials.
 If this had been a normal food garden, with its rows of annual vegetables, then what would be growing there now if the gardener had been too ill to work the garden?
 Weeds, weeds and more weeds!
 Unless you are able to get out in the spring, prepare the soil, sow the seeds, weed and do the 101 other necessary things, your garden of annuals will not exist.
 However, the forest garden and its perennials will still produce a good crop even if you spend no time in the garden, and they will continue to do this for many years to come.